Growing Perfect Garden Peonies

 Itoh peonies were first bred in Japan in the 1960s.
 Since then lots of stellar varieties have come to the market.
 Choice varieties include the single, magenta-red ‘America’, the semi-double lemonade colored ‘Bartzella’, and the award-winning ‘Garden Treasure’, which has semi-double flowers of palest tangerine.

 All peonies flower best in full, bright sunlight, though tree peonies can take partial shade.
 Tree peonies should be protected from strong winds and harsh winter exposure, and double-flowered herbaceous peonies must be staked or caged, if you want to keep their flowers off of the ground.

 Plant new peonies in early spring or fall.
 Rich garden soil with a neutral pH is best.
 Soil that is too acid or too alkaline can cause nutrient deficiencies and result in leaf chorosis (yellowing between the leaf veins).
 Before planting new peonies, amend the garden soil with fortifying Black Gold Garden Soil.
 Established peonies can be mulched in spring with Black Gold Garden Compost Blend.
 Plant the roots just below the soil surface.
 If you plant them too deeply, this can inhibit flowering.
 Small peony starts may take a year or two before reaching full bloom.
 Feeding peonies in early spring will support flowering and foliage health.

 Large herbaceous peony clumps can be divided in fall.
 Just be sure to dig the large, fleshy roots deeply, and gently cut new divisions from the parent plant.
 Mulch new plantings lightly and water them well.

-When peonies are in full bloom, there is no garden flower that looks more impressive.
-You can be sure that they will remain in your garden for years to come–offering sweet-smelling blooms for your yard and favorite vases.
+When peonies are in full bloom, they look so impressive!
+And, you can be sure that they will remain in your garden for years to come, offering lots of sweet-smelling blooms for cutting and enjoyment.